jedlikk/jedliSlider/README.md

 - default - check available options on [DEMO page](http://jedlikk.github.io/jedliSlider/#options)

 ## What's new?
 ### v.
-0.10.16
+0.11.16
+- Added 'animationChange' option, to change default transform between slides to fade effect
+- Fixed slideNext() and slidePrev() bug with update of track position in infinite mode

+### Previous update
 - Added option to generate nav, on your custom html.
 See example [here](http://jedlikk.github.io/jedliSlider/#generated-nav)
 - Added function 'goToSlide' for default mode with inifnite option set to true
 - Added events 'init', 'beforeChange', 'afterChange'
 - Fixed bug with dragging, where click was enough to move slider
 - Fixed bug with 'goToSlide' function for non infinite slider

-### Previous update
-- Added functionality for touch/drag in 'default' mode.
-With and without 'infinite' set to true
-- Updated 'How to use'
-- Fixed bug blocking slider on click goToPrev slide/goToNext slide while being at start/end of slider in 'default' mode with infinite set to false

 ### Features soon:

 - Creating dots from options
 - Creating dots with custom html
+- Custom animation of changing slides
 - Filtering slides
 - 'Centered' mode, where some slides are bigger, smaller or highlighted by other way, with some levels of highlightness and animation between levels